wp-plugins/mqtranslate/readme.txt

 == Installation ==

-**IMPORTANT NOTE:** Please disable qTranslate if it is installed and active before activating mqTranslate.

 Installation of this plugin is fairly easy:

-1. Download the plugin from [here](http://wordpress.org/plugins/mqtranslate/ "the WordPress Plugin Repository").
-1. Extract all the files.
-1. Upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.
-1. There should be a `/wp-content/plugins/mqtranslate` directory now with `mqtranslate.php` in it.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+* As with any plugin update / installation, save your database.
+* Install mqTranslate through the plugins administration panel, **but don't activate it yet**.

+If your install already includes qTranslate, follow these steps:

+* Disable qTranslate but keep it installed for the moment
+* Activate mqTranslate
+* Go to mqTranslate Languages settings page and use our settings migration to copy qTranslate original settings automatically
+* Enable mqTranslate and check everything works fine.
+If not, disable the plugin and enable qTranslate again.
+If yes, you can remove mqTranslate installation (but I suggest you keep it as it is harmless once disabled and it can help you if you discover later bugs with mqTranslate).
+* Add the mqTranslate Widget to let your visitors switch the language.

+If your install does not include qTranslate, you can go with it:

+* Activate mqTranslate
-1. Add the mqTranslate Widget to let your visitors switch the language.
+* Add the mqTranslate Widget to let your visitors switch the language.

 == Frequently Asked Questions ==